-When you’re marketing your business, it’s imperative you consider who you’re marketing to.
-Whilst your audience could demographically be quite broad, it’s very likely that your target customers have particular interests, challenges or lifestyles that are granular and specific.
+When you’re marketing your business, you must consider who you’re marketing to.
+Whilst your audience could demographically be quite broad, your target customers likely have particular interests, challenges or lifestyles that are granular and specific.
 Your target audience’s demographics, behaviours, interests, wants and needs should align with you and what you sell.

 What are audience personas and why do businesses need them?